rkostko/fingerprint/README.md

 ### Backwards compatibility mode

-The backwards compatibility mode function (`Fingerprint2.getV18`).
+The backwards compatibility mode function (`Fingerprint2.getV18`) was removed.
 If you wish to keep using [the exact implementation](https://github.com/Valve/fingerprintjs2/blob/bf7039da92655f981b2b958bb51a031e15601dbe/fingerprint2.js#L1378-L1420), you can copy it to your codebase.

 ### `getPromise`